 Make sure to have right MTB tire pressure while going for mountain bike rides.

-Changing the length of a bike chainstay affects the overall handling of any bike.
-So, let’s discuss in detail about the impact of long vs short chainstay on bike performance:
+Changing the length of a chainstay without a doubt affects the overall handling of any bike.
+So, let’s discuss that.

 - A longer mountain bike chainstay increases the wheelbase.
 This makes your bike highly stable even at exceeding speeds.